Blog > Treatment Strategies > Somatic Experiencing Therapy: 12 Techniques & Exercises for Trauma Recovery

 -

-Track physiological and emotional change — document observations such as relaxed posture, steadier breathing, or improved affect regulation.
+Track physiological and emotional change — Document observations such as relaxed posture, steadier breathing, spontaneous tremoring, or improved affect regulation across sessions.

 -

-Capture session focus — note specific interventions like grounding, pendulation, or resourcing using built-in drop-down menu options or custom text fields.
+Capture session focus — Note specific interventions used like grounding, pendulation, resourcing, or the Voo sound using built-in drop-down menu options or custom text fields.

 -

-Document safety measures — record grounding strategies used when clients experience activation, including how they responded to regulation prompts.
+Document safety measures — Record grounding strategies used when clients experienced activation, including their response to each regulation prompt.

 -

-Link progress to treatment goals — tie observed improvements in somatic and trauma symptoms to measurable outcomes in the treatment plan.
+Link progress to treatment goals — Connect observed improvements in somatic and trauma symptoms to measurable outcomes in the treatment plan.

 -

-ICANotes supports clinicians who use somatic or trauma-informed modalities by reinforcing ethical, clear, and defensible documentation.
+ICANotes supports clinicians who use somatic or trauma-informed modalities by reinforcing documentation that is accurate, efficient, and ethically grounded.

 Ready to make your documentation as grounded and regulated as your sessions?
 Start your free trial of ICANotes today and see how easy accurate, trauma-informed note writing can be.